sbrosinski/jenuecom/content/blog/animal-crossing.md

 DA-3535-0060-0852

 I share this island with my family.
 I'm BlueBird.
-The house with the red roof, Red Coral Resort, is mine.
+The house with the red roof is mine.

 Watch out for the pitfall field! 😂